 When it comes to data loggers, Encardio Rite is one of the few organizations in the world that offers both; GSM/GPRS and wireless system technologies.

-They are essentially an electronic device which records the data continuously with the help of an in-built instrument or through an interfaced one.
+They are essentially an electronic device that records the data continuously with the help of an in-built instrument or through an interfaced one.
 The longevity of the operation of the data logger is dependent on the backup and memory capacity.
-Encardio Rite offers battery-operated devices which can be set to record data from 5 to 168 seconds in the linear mood.
+Encardio Rite offers battery-operated devices that can be set to record data from 5 to 168 seconds in the linear mood.
 They also come with a power supply option.

 2. Piezometers